natdarke/base-config/README.md

 # Documentation for Base

-This a base for any micro-services application.
+This is a base for any micro-services application.
 It is designed to be forked and used as the basis for a new application.

 The goal is to provide: